Gaming Mode

 The hot path runs entirely on the GPU:

-• Capture uses DXGI Desktop Duplication (hardware-accelerated)
+- Capture uses Windows Graphics Capture or DXGI Desktop Duplication (both hardware-accelerated)

-• Per-pixel exposure modelling and the overlay shader both run as compute / pixel shaders
+- Per-pixel exposure modelling and the overlay shader both run as compute / pixel shaders

-• Quality presets (Low / Medium / High / Ultra) let you trade detection resolution against frame budget
+- Quality presets (Low / Medium / High / Ultra) let you trade detection resolution against frame budget

 In typical use, less than 1% GPU overhead measured in real benchmarks.
 The cost is paid in parallel with your game's render, not in serial.